iridium-browser/iridium-browser-dev/README.md

 are familiar with that you are ready to go.

 Iridium is rebased on Chromium upstream branches.
-So to update your local tree you need to pull in changes with -f.
+So to update your local tree you need to pull in changes with `-f`.